Communicating with Tags¶

 Determining the Next Protocol¶

 A protocol module has several options for determining which protocol to forward a packet to.
-The list below shows some possibilities:
+Some possibilities include:

-The next protocol can be hard-coded in C++.
+Hard-coding the next protocol in C++.
 For example, the UDP protocol is hard-coded in C++ in the

-The next protocol can be dependent on module state.
+Determining the next protocol based on module state.
 For example, the TSN stream encoder module forwards packets that match the TSN stream mapping to the 802.1 Q-TAG protocol for encapsulation.

-The next protocol can be determined by a packet header field.
-For example, the Ipv4 module uses the IP protocol ID header field from the
+Determining the next protocol based on a packet header field.
+The Ipv4 module, for example, uses the IP protocol ID header field from the

-tag to determine if the packet should be sent to the Ipv4 or Ipv6 module.The next protocol can be indirectly specified by a protocol encapsulation request.
-For example, other modules may have attached an
+L3AddressReqtag to determine whether the packet should be sent to the Ipv4 or Ipv6 module.Indirectly specifying the next protocol via a protocol encapsulation request.
+Other modules may have attached an

 Controlling the Packet Encapsulation Order¶